 So, the recipe in the picture is my grandmother’s recipe in my mother’s handwriting.
 Her mother-in-law.

 Did I bake those jam drops?
 You bet I did!
 You know how weird memory is, right?
 As soon as I smelt that biscuit mixture, as soon as I tasted it I was blasted back 20 years.

 My kids loved baking these with me.
 They are perfect to bake with children.
-They can roll the dough, poke the holes, put in the jam.
-No wonder my grandmother picked them for us to bake together.
+They can roll the dough, poke the holes, and put in the jam.
+No wonder my grandmother chose them for us to bake together.

-This recipe is a gift from grandmother, to my mother and then to me and now to my children and to you!
+This recipe is a gift from my grandmother, to my mother, and then to me and now to my children and to you!